Jaid-Khan/Malvora/README.md

 # ✈️ Malvora - Responsive Landing Page

 Welcome to Malvora, a modern, responsive travel landing page created as part of a frontend development task.
-This project demonstrates my skills in HTML, CSS, and responsive web design using only plain CSS (no frameworks).
+This project demonstrates my skills in HTML, CSS, JS, and responsive web design using only plain CSS.

 ---